Hands Off...She's Mine

-"Hands Off...She's Mine" is the second single by British ska/new wave band The Beat, released on 14 February 1980 as the first single from their debut album I Just Can't Stop It.
+"Hands Off...She's Mine" is the second single by the British ska/new wave band the Beat, released on 14 February 1980 as the first single from their debut album I Just Can't Stop It.
 The single was successful, peaking at number 9 on the UK Singles Chart.

 Release

 The single was the first release on the band's newly created record label Go-Feet and was released as a double A-sided single with "Twist and Crawl" in the UK as there were opposing thoughts in the band as to which song should be the A-side.
 A 12" extended dub mix of the single was released on 22 February 1980, a week after the release of the 7" single.

-Reception
+Critical reception

 In his review of the song in Record Mirror, journalist John Shearlaw wrote "Why then is this turgid, beatless, tuneless, production-less mere germ of an idea (that could turn into a song if they sat down and worked on it for about a year) allowed to be released to pervert the minds of the nation's youth?".
 Reviewing the song retrospectively for AllMusic, Jo-Ann Greene said that the "rich and fulsome arrangement blends a driving spot-on rhythm, tuneful riffing that dances merrily around the melody, fabulous sax solos, and sweetened by a xylophone-esque line that gives the piece a further Caribbean flair".